leptos-rs/leptos/docs/book/src/15_global_state.md

 This kind of “provide a signal in a parent, consume it in a child” should be familiar from the chapter on [parent-child interactions](./view/08_parent_child.md).
-The same pattern you use to communicate between parents and children works for grandparents and grandchildren, or any ancestors and descendents: in other words, between “global” state in the root component of your app and any other components anywhere else in the app.
+The same pattern you use to communicate between parents and children works for grandparents and grandchildren, or any ancestors and descendants: in other words, between “global” state in the root component of your app and any other components anywhere else in the app.

 Because of the fine-grained nature of updates, this is usually all you need.
 However,